kdeldycke/awesome-engineering-team-management/readme.md

 This body of work stands out from generic leadership and management literature, by providing uncompromising insights and practical advices to bootstrap your journey into the management career track, from a technical background.

 This list provides a progression to help with the transition to management.
 From general to specifics.
-It starts with an overview of the role, then describes its requirements, its position relatives to others.
+It starts with an overview of the role, then describes its requirements, its position relative to others.
 Then we delves into the day-to-day tools of the trade, both organizational and behavioral.
 At last we discuss about some of the dark sides of the job.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->